macmcmeans/localDataStorage/README.md

 * 1.0.0 - 15 MAY 2017, Initial realease

 * 1.1.0 - 17 MAY 2017, Added ability to listen to key value change events

+* 1.2.0 - 19 JUN 2017, Checks if localStorage is available and, if not, gracefully fails when called
 <br>&nbsp;<br>

 # License (BSD)